FailAcademy/learning/wdp-vancouver/_slides/week-07/04-security-deployment-hosting.md

 ### Rule No. 1 of WP Hosting

-No one-click installs through cPanel or Plesk in shared hosting environments!
+**DO NOT TRUST** one-click installs through cPanel or Plesk in shared hosting environments!

 ---